geokapp/confslice/README.md

 ---------------------------------

 Here we give a basic overview of the configuration file syntax.
-You can find a detailed description of its grammar and syntax in docs/GRAMMAR.md and docs/SYNTAX.md respectively.
+You can find a detailed description of its grammar and syntax in docs/GRAMMAR.md.

 The configuration files that cofslice understands can contain a) entities and
 b) keys.
 Entities represent independent components and can contain other entities